XanDDemoX/ESOPlayerPort/README.md

 2. Open Zip and go into the folder named "EsoPlayerPort-master"
 3. Extract or copy the "PlayerPort" folder into your addons folder:

-Place the "PlayerPort" folder in your addons folder:

 "Documents\Elder Scrolls Online\live\Addons"